SamZorSec/Open-Home-Automation/openhome/README.md

 Configuration for the Owntracks application:
 ![Configuration for the Owntracks application](images/Owntracks.png)

-Note: The MQTT broker must be accessible from outiside the local network and provide a SSL/TLS secure connexion.
+Note: The MQTT broker must be accessible from outside the local network and provide a SSL/TLS secure connexion.

 Sources: